sergey8922/iSpindel-PCB/README.md

+DO NOT USE THE SMD ISPINDEL VERSION.
+IT SEEMS TO BE A PROBLEM DURING FLASH.
+ANALYSIS RUNNING

 # iSpindel-PCB
 This is a modified version of iSpindel drawer proposed in PCB format instead of 3d print.
 The project is available at: https://github.com/universam1/iSpindel
 Two folder for different pcb solution (short and long pcb)